 Rice cut grass is a type of creeping perennial grass that is grown all over the world.
 Its leaves are yellowish-green and its bloom season occurs during the summer and autumn months.
 Rice cut grass is excellent for helping to control erosion and can also be used for restoring wetlands.
 It is perfect for planting around ponds and streams, and its bushiness gives a nice natural and full look.
 Rice cut grass is also known to attract butterflies and birds, such as sparrows and ducks.
 In fact, some animals can use its seeds and roots for food.
 Other nice features include its usefulness as ground cover and tolerance to drought.

 Rice Cut Grass is a natural grass to grow

 Rice cutgrass looks similar to rice growing.
 They are tall, slender and brown and love growing in silty, moist, fertile soils.
 They grow well in marshes, prairie areas, swamps or wetlands that have a lot of water.

 Rice Cut Grass is often used in natural areas

-This grass is often used around water gardens.
+This grass is commonly used around water gardens.
 They grow near areas where the ground stays wet.
-The leaves are flat but if you look closely it looks like they have small needles thats what will stick you.
+The leaves are flat, but if you look closely, it looks like they have small needles that's what will stick you.
 They prefer to grow in full sunlight.

 Rice Cut Grass is inexpensive

 It will do well in moist soil types.
-They can be purchased in large quantities which makes them inexpensive.
-This plant has a center flower that is light green and its bushy and full.
+They can be purchased in large quantities which makes them reasonable.
+This plant has a center flower that is light green, and it's bushy and full.
 They can be planted and grown all over the United States.